-It turns out that Obama’s plans were directed at companies that set up offices or factories in other countries in order to establish presence overseas.
-These companies included Caterpillar and Nike which opened branch offices and factories in China.
+It turns out that Obama’s plans were directed at companies that set up offices or factories in other countries in order to establish a presence overseas.
+These companies included Caterpillar and Nike, which opened branch offices and factories in China.
 Obama was not discouraging outsourcing arrangements but offshoring arrangements.

-Although the principles between outsourcing and offshoring are similar, the execution and its repercussions to the economy are different.
-First let us differentiate the two terms.
+Although the principles between offshoring and knowledge process outsourcing are similar, the execution and its repercussions to the economy are different.

-As earlier described, offshoring involves setting up physical infrastructure in another region or country.
-In outsourcing, there is no physical transfer of assets only the assignment or delegation of services to another party or agency that could be located in another region or country.
+On the other hand, offshoring business processes involves setting up physical infrastructure in another region or country.
+In outsourcing, there is no physical transfer of assets, only the assignment or delegation of services to another party or agency that could be located in another region or country.

-The cost of hiring an external agency or a third party service provider is lower than setting up in-house operations for a number of reasons:
+The cost of hiring an external agency or third-party outsourcing services is lower than setting up in-house operations for a number of reasons.

 - An external agency is a separate entity; it is an enterprise that is responsible for its own cost of operations.

 - An external agency has the experience to get the job done according to expectations.
 If you create an in-house department, you will have to invest in the infrastructure and hire the right talent.

 - An external agency does not need additional training expenses.
 An orientation or overview of the project may be required, but if you put up an in-house agency, you will have to invest in training, research, and development of cost effective business functions.